forbiddenlink/zoom-grid-mayhem/README.md

 - Safari
 - Edge

-## 📱 Mobile Support
+## 📱 Responsive Design
-Fully responsive design with:
+- Adapts to desktop, tablet, and mobile views
-- Adapted layouts for different screen sizes
+- Maintains functionality across screen sizes
-- Touch-friendly controls
+- Optimized animations for performance
-- Optimized performance for mobile devices
+- Touch-friendly interface

 ## 🎨 CSS Art Challenge
 This project was created for the CSS Art challenge with the prompt: